scarpma/mpi_openmp_CINECA_course/README.txt

-Some MPI exampled programs for the Cineca MPI course Feb 2017
+ MPI example programs for the Cineca MPI + OpenMP course.